Reading a retirement plan page

 Service providers

 - Service type.
-A chip carrying the Schedule C service code (recordkeeper, trustee, auditor, investment advisor, and so on).
+A chip carrying the Schedule C service code (recordkeeper, trustee, auditor, investment advisor, legal, and so on).
 Hover the chip for the long description.

 Plan features

-- Contributions breakdown - employer, employee, and non-cash contributions in dollars, plus per-participant equivalents.
+- Contributions breakdown.
+Employer, employee, and non-cash contributions in dollars, plus per-participant equivalents.

-- Fidelity bond - the ERISA Section 412 bond amount, plus a warning if the bond falls under the 10% minimum.
+- Fidelity bond.
+The ERISA Section 412 bond amount, plus a warning if the bond falls under the 10% minimum.